 I have contributed to such publications as Anthropology News and Cultural Anthropologist and I am an active member of the American Anthropological Association and the American Educational Research Association, regularly presenting research at the annual meetings.

-I am also gaining direct full-time experience in the field of human development as the proud father to two infant girls.
+I am also gaining direct full-time experience in the field of human development as the proud father to two toddler girls.
 My partner Jennie and I are eager to introduce them and our very spoiled Labrador to the natural wonders of our new home in the Pacific Northwest.

 Ph.D.
 University of Pennsylvania, 2019